 - provide advice to MNF SC on the conduct of the applications and assessment process and its effectiveness

-- declare any real or perceived conflict of interest at the outset of any RAC meeting for management in accordance with the MNF Conflicts of Interest and Confidentiality Policy
+- declare any real or perceived conflict of interest at the outset of any NBAC meeting for management in accordance with the MNF Conflicts of Interest and Confidentiality Policy

-- at all times, strictly maintain confidentiality for all aspects of RAC business as outlined in the MNF Conflicts of Interest and Confidentiality Policy.
+- at all times, strictly maintain confidentiality for all aspects of NBAC business as outlined in the MNF Conflicts of Interest and Confidentiality Policy.

 Observers and Early Career Researchers may contribute to the assessment discussions, but their scores will not be factored in the final assessment score.

-The following criteria are used to select people for invitation as members to ensure the Committee contains as appropriate blend of skills and experience:
+The following criteria are used to select people for invitation as members:

-MNF SC seeks to ensure the membership reflects a diversity of research disciplines and institutions (Universities, government, PFRAs, industries etc.), age, gender, cultural background, and regional representation (including international) and these considerations inform appointment of members.
+MNF SC seeks to ensure the membership reflects a diversity of domains and sectors, age, gender, cultural background, and regional representation (including international) and these considerations inform appointment of members.

-In addition to the membership criteria outlined above, the RAC Chair must also meet three additional criteria for appointment:
+In addition to the membership criteria outlined above, the NBAC Chair must also meet three additional criteria for appointment:

 - not be an employee of CSIRO

-- have experience in marine research and marine policy
+- have experience in both marine research and marine policy

 - have prior experience in chairing committees.

-The Steering Committee might select a Chair from within the RAC membership if the criteria above are met.
+The Steering Committee might select a Chair from within the NBAC membership if the criteria above are met.

-All members of the RAC are invited as experts and not as representatives of any employer or research agency.
+All members of the NBAC are invited as experts and not as representatives of any end-user, employer or research agency.